Five Reasons Your Acoustic Guitar Buzzes (And How to Fix Them)

 One of the most common reasons for a buzz is one or more frets are at an uneven height.
 The space difference created between the string and fret leads to the buzz.
 Diagnosing an uneven fret is quite simple.
 Get a fret rocker, hold over three frets and look for a ‘rock.’
-However, fixing an uneven fret is another story, and you’ll want to take your guitar into a guitar tech, who may be able to fix the one problem fret, but will likely need to do a full fret level.
+However, fixing an uneven fret is another story, and you’ll want to take your guitar into a guitar tech, who may be able to fix the one problem fret, but more likely might need to do a full fret level.

 Action Too Low

 Guitarists, especially beginning guitarists, often request that their action be set as low as possible without buzzing.
 Although this might result in easier playing, a small humidity change can result in the neck shifting and buzzing.
 Low action is also a tone killer, producing weak hammers and bends.
 Have your guitar set up at an appropriate level by a guitar technician who takes into account your playing style, including the intensity of your picking hand attack.
 Then look for other ways to improve playability, such as smoothing the nut slots.

 Your guitar’s neck will have a subtle bend so that the strings, which vibrate in an elliptical pattern like a jump rope does, aren’t hitting the fretboard in the center.
 Changes in humidity can result in neck relief changes and a buzz, and you may need to add a touch of relief.
 You can do this on your own.
 Check out Tony Polecastro’s How to Adjust the Truss Rod on Your Acoustic Guitar video

 The Gas Pedal

 Are you stomping down on the gas pedal, aka, picking too hard?
 You may need to ease off just a touch.
 If you pluck a string hard enough, then you’ll get a buzz, and some strings/frets will be more pronounced.
 You might also want to look into getting a thinner pick or a pick/finger picks made of a different material.